 Can I Pay Above What My Insurance Will Provide to Receive Treatment?

-Each policy is different and the levels of coverage will vary depending on the coverage that was selected at the time the policy was taken out.
+Each policy is different and the levels of coverage will vary depending on the coverage that was selected at the time the plan was established.
 Coverage generally includes co-pays and deductibles that must be met before the insurance will begin to make payments for treatment.
-These out of pocket expenses must be covered by the patient.
+These out-of-pocket expenses must be covered by the patient.
 Additional out of pocket costs could be incurred if the maximum per day or per occurrence costs are exceeded.
 Other factors that need to be considered are in network versus out of network doctors or treatment facilities.
-Out of network facilities or doctors will lead to higher out of pocket expenses for the individual.
+Out-of-network facilities or doctors will lead to higher out of pocket expenses for the individual.

 Inpatient Opiate/Opioids Treatment vs. Outpatient Therapy

-"Opiates or Opioids are often in the form of prescription medications for pain that is not caused by cancer.
-With prescription use of pain on the rise, the cases of addiction have also been on the rise. "
+"Opiates or opioids are often in the form of prescription medications for pain that is not caused by cancer.
+With prescription painkiller use and abuse on the rise, the cases of addiction have also been on the rise. "

-Inpatient treatment programs are often required for those with severe addictions in need of intensive detoxification to encourage recovery.
-These programs can last from 10 days to several months.
-The treatment includes meeting with both medical doctors and counseling.
+Inpatient treatment programs are often necessary for those with severe addictions in need of structure and 24-hour support.
+These programs can last from 30 days to several months.
+The treatment includes meeting with both medical doctors and counselors.
 Counseling is in the form of group and one-on-one sessions.
 Outpatient programs offer similar services to the inpatient programs, while the user is able to remain at home during recovery.
 The patient is able to schedule doctor appointments and therapy sessions around their daily activities.
-This is best for those with an addiction, but a firm commitment to overcome that addiction and responsible enough to maintain the treatment activities that will lead to recovery.
+This is best for those with a firm commitment to overcome addiction and a strong and sober support system.